kodecocodes/i9t/uistackview-and-al-changes/uistackview-and-al-changes.markdown

 Don't get too attached to the pretty colors.
 They're set only for the purpose of working with the storyboard and will vanish at runtime.

-You don't need to do this now, but if at any point you'd actually like to see the background colors while running the app, go ahead and temporarily comment out the following lines in the `viewDidLoad()` inside `SpotInfoViewController`.
+You don't need to do this now, but if at any point you'd actually like to see the background colors while running the app, go ahead and temporarily comment out the following lines in `viewDidLoad()` inside `SpotInfoViewController`.

 ```swift
 // Clear background colors from labels and buttons